recipe-runner/recipe-runner.github.io/source/docs/actions.md

 # Actions

-Each step contains a list of task.
-Task are executed in order one at a time.
+Each step contains a list of actions.
+Actions are executed in order one at a time.
-**The goal of each task is to execute a method of a module**, with very specific arguments.
+**The goal of each action is to execute a method of a module**, with very specific arguments.
 Variables and functions can be used in arguments to modules.

 ```yaml